oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 6. Review the details in the audit profile.

     - There are default settings for paid usage, online retention period, and offline retention period.
-    - All initial audit profile settings are inherited from the global settings for Oracle Data Safe, but you can modify them here as needed.
+    - All initial audit profile settings for your target database are inherited from the global settings for Oracle Data Safe, but you can modify them here as needed.

     ![Audit Profile Details page](images/audit-profile-details-page.png "Audit Profile Details page")